 Opportunities/Threats (External)

 The movie entertainment industry is currently in a state of decline.
-Summer 2017 movie ticket sales in North America, traditionally a booming period of box office hits, “failed to top $4 billion in a summer for the first time since 2006.” (http://fortune.com/2017/08/31/hollywood-summer-box-office-movie-stocks/)

-There are currently numerous threats to movie industry players, both from a direct competitor standpoint, as well as from comparable industries competing for consumers’ disposable income.
+Summer 2017 movie ticket sales in North America, traditionally a booming period of box office hits, “failed to top $4 billion in a summer for the first time since 2006.”
+(Fortune, 2017) There are currently numerous threats to movie industry players, both from a direct competitor standpoint, as well as from comparable industries competing for consumers’ disposable income.

 Threats